about-code/ng-mono/docs/GENERATORS.md

 If you're familiar with gulp then you might compare generator-tasks to an actual gulp task function and steps to *micro-task* functions which are invoked as part of the actual task.
-Step functions receive the context object and must return a promise which resolves to the context object again.
+In above snippet `copyTemplate` or `processSnippets` are step functions.
+They receive the context object and must return a promise which resolves to the context object again.
 This contract enables generator steps to be chained in `then()` function calls like shown in the example above.